GaurangJotwani/coffee-locator/README.md

    ```

 Usage
 Enter a zip code in the search bar and press the search button.
+Use zip codes in Bay area only.
+Some zipcodes that can be used are [95014, 95070, 94536, 94501, 94016]

 The app will display a list of nearby coffee shops on the map.